 Significant compensation can be obtained if the client can demonstrate there was:

 - failure to treat

 - inadequate or negligent surgery

 - failure to recognise post-operative complications

-If you would like to talk to one of our solicitors about a possible claim for compensation relating to cauda equina syndrome please call on 020 7650 1200 and ask to speak to our new client enquiry team, someone will phone you back very quickly.
+If you would like to talk to medical negligence team in London or Manchester about a possible claim for compensation relating to cauda equina syndrome please call on 020 7650 1200 and ask to speak to our new client enquiry team, someone will phone you back very quickly.